weritgaming/MissionSanta/README.md

 **Install**

-Unpack MissionSanta.zip and place the Thanksgiving directory in your extensions folder.
+Unpack MissionSanta.zip and place the MissionSanta directory in your extensions folder.